Human rights in North Korea: Food shortage and malnutrition in detention

-According to testimony by a previous detainee, detention was most often severely overcrowded and there existed a serious lack of food. "[It] made life in Yodok very difficult.
+According to detainee testimonies, detention was most often severely overcrowded and there existed a serious lack of food. "[It] made life in Yodok very difficult.
 We were given corn-rice in small quantities; at times we got only salt soup with cabbage leaves.
 No meat was served.
 We were always hungry; and resorted to eating grass in spring.
 Three or four people died of malnutrition.
 When someone died, fellow prisoners delayed reporting his death to the authorities so that they could eat his allocated breakfast."
-Prisoners were punished with withdrawal of food as well as torture and harsh labor.
-Malnutrition and infectious disease caused more than half of the deaths in detention.

-Forced prostitution
+Women and forced prostitution

 A group called "A Woman's Voice International" alleged that the state forcibly drafts girls as young as 14 years old to work in the so-called kippŭmjo, which includes prostitution teams.
 The source used is unclear as to whether only adult kippŭmjo are assigned to prostitution or whether there is prostitution of children – other kippŭmjo activities include massaging and cabaret dancing.
-Claims were made that they are ordered "to marry guards of Kim Jong-il or national heroes" when they are 25 years old.
+Claims were made by representatives of "A Woman's Voice International", that they are ordered "to marry guards of Kim Jong-il or national heroes" when they are 25 years old.